PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master.md

 ## Movement During Pauses
 A character may move at any speed up to his best possible one  during a pause.
 This is a “free” effect, not an operational action.
- Assume that the total amount of distance a character can cover  is equal to 10 times the amount of distance he can cover with a  Move tactical action at the equivalent rate (e.g.a walking character  covers up to 40 meters during a pause).
+ Assume that the total amount of distance a character can cover  is equal to 10 times the amount of distance he can cover with a  Move tactical action at the equivalent rate (e.g. a walking character  covers up to 40 meters during a pause).

 Movement during a pause does not inflict a penalty on other  actions.
 It is assumed that the character has time to complete his  movement before beginning his operational action.